-Disability Assist Dogs
+3.14 Disability assist dogs

-- 38. If a tenant requires the support of a disability assist dog but the HNZ property allocated to the tenant is not suitable for a dog, special efforts will be made to make the premises suitable.
-Where a property cannot be made compliant the tenant may be considered for a business initiated transfer. - 39.
-HNZ tenants having a disability assist dog cannot be excluded from properties otherwise excluded in this policy on the grounds of property type, local council bylaws, and corporate body rules.
-Disability assist dogs are allowed to accompany their trainer or owner to public and private places that might otherwise be restricted dog-access places. - 40.
-In the unlikely event of disability dog nuisance the tenancy manager must first contact the certifying organisation and work with them and the tenant to resolve any issues.
-Tenancy managers will not initiate legal action against tenants who are owners of disability assist dogs without first consulting the HNZ legal team.
+If a tenant requires the support of a disability assist dog but the Kāinga Ora property allocated to the tenant is not suitable for a dog, special efforts will be made to make the premises suitable.
+Where a property cannot be made compliant the tenant may be considered for a business-initiated transfer.

+Kāinga Ora tenants with a disability assist dog cannot be excluded from properties otherwise excluded in this policy on the grounds of property type, local council bylaws, and corporate body rules.
+Disability assist dogs are allowed to accompany their trainer or owner to public and private places that might otherwise be restricted dog-access places.

+In the unlikely event of disability dog nuisance, the tenancy manager must first contact the certifying organisation and work with them and the tenant to resolve any issues.
+Tenancy managers will not initiate legal action against tenants who are owners of disability assist dogs without first consulting the Kāinga Ora legal team.

+© Kāinga Ora - Homes and Communities.
+This document has been developed by Kāinga Ora.
+Reproduction, adaptation or utilisation either in part or in whole without the prior written consent of Kāinga Ora is prohibited.

-4. Health and safety
+4. Health and Safety

-- 42. We are committed to providing employees and contractors with a safe and positive working environment.
-Dog attacks are a common occurrence and pose a serious risk to employees and contractors visiting tenants' homes. - 43.
-All our current pet-related health and safety policies remain in place, plus the following additional mitigations: - our contractors are not obliged to go on site if they see an untethered dog/livestock - classified dangerous and menacing dogs are prohibited on HNZ properties - system changes will be made to improve visibility of pet risks for staff and contractors - employees are obliged to report stray dogs directly to local council dog control - all employees who visits tenants homes must complete a new eLearning module on dog situational awareness.
+We are committed to providing employees and contractors with a safe and positive working environment.
+Dog attacks are a common occurrence and pose a serious risk to employees and contractors visiting tenants' homes.

+All our current pet-related health and safety policies remain in place, plus the following additional mitigations:

+- our contractors are not obliged to go on site if they see an untethered dog/livestock - classified dangerous and menacing dogs are prohibited on Kāinga Ora properties - system changes will be made to improve visibility of pet risks for staff and contractors - employees are obliged to report stray dogs directly to local council dog control - all employees who visit tenants' homes must complete a new elearning module on dog situational awareness.
 This module will also be offered to our contractors.

-44. "Dog attack" includes dog bite, and dogs aggressively rushing at or jumping up on an employee, contractor or other person.
+"Dog attack" includes dog bite, and dogs aggressively rushing at or jumping up on an employee, contractor or other person.
 The employee or contractor does not have to suffer physical or mental harm for an incident to be recorded in Kotahi as a dog attack.